The New Digital SAT® – What You Need To Know!

 - Option eliminator will help you strike through the answer choices to a question you feel are not correct.

-The “Help” section of the testing app will also include a list of keyboard shortcuts to help you navigate the application easily.
+The “Help” section of the testing app also include a list of keyboard shortcuts to help you navigate the application easily.

 Paper SAT | Digital SAT | |